Kokoroou/learning/README.md

-# learning
+# Learning

+## Introduction
-A project for me to test every new technology
+A project for me to test new technologies